What a part-time worker is

 The regulations often mean that benefits must be 'pro-rata', which means that they should be in proportion to your hours.
 For example, if a full-time worker gets a £1,000 bonus, a part-time worker working half the number of hours should get £500.

 Below are some examples of issues affected by the regulations.
 Remember that your employer can treat part-timers less favourably if this is 'objectively justified'.

 Part-time workers must get at least the same hourly pay rate as a full-timer doing a similar job.
 If you're a part-timer, your employer can set the same hours threshold for enhanced overtime pay as for full timers, so you might not get overtime pay until you've worked more than the normal hours of a full-time worker.

 Pension opportunities and benefits

-Employers should not discriminate between full-time and part-time workers over access to pension schemes.
-Other company benefits' like company cars, employee discounts and health insurance, should be given pro rata if possible.
+Full-time and part-time workers should have equal access to pension schemes.
+Other company benefits, like company cars, employee discounts and health insurance, should be given pro rata if possible.
 If this is not possible, your employer will have to decide whether or not to offer the benefit to everybody.

 Training and career development

 Part-time workers mustn't be excluded from training and career development opportunities.
 Wherever possible, training must be organised at times that suits most workers and this includes part-time workers.

 All workers have the right to a minimum amount of annual holiday, which is in proportion to what full-time workers get.

 Many employers give more than the statutory minimum amount of holiday and part-timers should be treated no less favourably.